nv-legate/multimesh-jax-workflows/README.md

 Documentation on the Jax APIs can be found [here](http://sw-mobile-docs/cllr/legate-jax/).

-## Driver scripts for running PaxML/MaxText
+## Driver script for MaxText

-Scripts for running [PaxML](paxml/run.py) and [MaxText](maxtext/run.py) are included to simplify the process of tuning parameters.
+A script for running [MaxText](maxtext/run.py) is included to simplify the process of tuning parameters.
 A full list of options can be required by running:

 ```
-legate-jax-workflows $ paxml/run.py --help
 legate-jax-workflows $ maxtext/run.py --help
 ```

-Most of the options for configuring Legate-Jax and the different parallelism will be the same:
+There are several options for configuring the parallelism:

 * `--dp <N>`: The degree of data parallelism
 * `--tp <N>`: The degree of tensor parallelism